visit-dav/visit/src/doc/python_scripting/functions.rst

 inheritSIL : integer
     An integer flag indicating whether the plot should inherit the active plot's SIL restriction.
+A zero value indicates that the SIL should **not** be inherited.
+A non-zero value indicates that the SIL should be inherited.

 applyOperators : integer
     An integer flag indicating whether the operators from the active plot should be applied to the new plot.
+A zero value indicates that the operators should **not** be applied.
+A non-zero value indicates that the operators should be applied.

 return type : CLI_return_t
     The AddPlot function returns an integer value of 1 for success and 0 for